 When securing your blind in place, ensure that all ground stakes are fully engaged in the ground, as this prevents a stiff gust of wind from sending your blind airborne.

 Some blinds are also equipped with additional tie-down ropes.
-They are to be secured to their points of contact and tied in a sufficient manner as to prevent unintended release.
+They are to be secured to their points of contact and tied in a sufficient manner to prevent unintended release.

 Most modern blinds are fashioned in a way that makes them naturally weather-resistant.
 However, it can be helpful to spray your blind down with a silicon-based tent weather sealant.